buildkite/templates/fastlane-ios/README.md

 After you select **Use template**, you’ll:

-1. Connect the Git repository for your iOS app.
+1. Connect the Git repository for your iOS project.
-2. Check the commands match your lanes in `Fastfile`.
+2. Check the commands match the lanes in your `Fastfile` (see our [example](./example-project/fastlane/Fastfile)).
 3. Configure the compute—run locally, on-premises, or in the cloud.
 4. Run the pipeline.